aarron-lee/SimpleDeckyTDP-Desktop/README.md

 # Limitations

-Note, the Desktop app does not have full feature parity with the Decky Plugin. **Certain features cannot be implemented**, such as:
+Note, the Desktop app does not have full feature parity with the Decky Plugin. **Certain features cannot be implemented yet**, such as:

 - per-game profiles
 - set TDP on resume